This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in United States.

 What are the costs typically incurred by each party to patent litigation proceedings at first instance?
 What are the typical costs of an appeal at each appellate level?

 Costs in patent litigation include attorneys’ fees and various types of disbursements.
-Disbursements may include expert witness fees, travel and lodging costs, document processing costs, court reporter and videographer costs, translation or interpretation costs, jury or witness consultants, and others.
+Disbursements often include expert witness fees, travel and lodging costs, document processing costs, court reporter and videographer costs, translation or interpretation costs, jury or witness consultants, and others.
 On appeal, the disbursements are much more limited.
 Costs for appeals mainly involve document printing and binding, travel, and lodging.

 Can the successful party to a patent litigation action recover its costs?